Example configuration entry for ESP32

 | 0.256 | 0xF8 | 16 V |

-Recommended gain values are 0.256, 0.512 and 1.024; among them, for voltages below 16V resolution is 1mV, for voltages above 16V resolution is 7.9mV.
-Choose the appropriate gain value and the corresponding calibration parameters read from EEPROM according to the voltage under test.
-For accurate data, only one of AIN0 or AIN1 can be measured; do not connect both channels to voltage inputs.
+The recommended gain values are 0.256, 0.512, and 1.024; among them, the resolution is 1mV for measuring voltages below 16V, and 7.9mV for voltages above 16V.
+Please select the most appropriate gain value and read the corresponding calibration parameters in the EEPROM according to the target voltage.
+For data accuracy, only one channel (AIN0 or AIN1) can be measured at a time.
+Do not connect voltage inputs to both channels simultaneously.

-After adding it to the Dashboard, you can view the sensor data in Home Assistant
+Once added to the Dashboard, you can view the sensor data in Home Assistant.